DSpace Repository

 dc.identifier.uri http://hdl.handle.net/10088/8870

 dc.description.abstract Tropical parasitic and infectious diseases, such as leishmaniasis, pose enormous global health threats, but are largely neglected in commercial drug discovery programs.
-However, the Panama International Cooperative Biodiversity Group (ICBG) has been working to identify novel treatments for malaria, Chagas disease, and leishmaniasis through an investigation of plants and microorganisms from Panama.
+However, the Panama International Cooperative Biodiversity Group (ICBG) has been working to identify novel treatments for malaria, Chagas’ disease, and leishmaniasis through an investigation of plants and microorganisms from Panama.
 We have pursued activity-guided isolation from an extract of Lyngbya majuscula that was found to be active against leishmaniasis.
 A new modified linear peptide from the dragonamide series was isolated, dragonamide E (1), along with two known modified linear peptides, dragonamide A (2) and herbamide B (3).
 Dragonamides A and E and herbamide B exhibited antileishmanial activity with IC50 values of 6.5, 5.1, and 5.9 µM, respectively.
 Spectroscopic and stereochemical data for dragonamide E (1) and herbamide B (3; the spectroscopic and stereochemical data for this substance is incomplete in the literature) are presented as well as comparisons of biological activity within the dragonamide compound family.
-Biosynthetic differences among marine compounds with a terminal free amide are also discussed. en
+Biosynthetic differences among marine compounds with a terminal free amide are also discussed.

-dc.relation.ispartof Journal of natural products en
+dc.relation.ispartof Journal of natural products 73 (1)

-dc.title Dragonamide E, a modified linear lipopeptide from Lyngbya majuscula with antileishmanial activity en
+dc.title Dragonamide E, a modified linear lipopeptide from Lyngbya majuscula with antileishmanial activity

-dc.identifier.srbnumber 81691
+sro.identifier.itemID 81691

-dc.description.SIUnit International Collaborative Biodiversity Groups en
+sro.description.unit International Collaborative Biodiversity Groups

-dc.description.SIUnit bocas del Toro Archipelago en
+sro.description.unit bocas del Toro Archipelago

 Files in this item